Your guide to Estonia and Beyond Spring and Summer 2024

 Opens on 6 September

-The 15th iteration of the Baltic Triennial is curated by Tom Engels and Maya Tounta and will be exhibited at the Sapieha Palace, a historic palace, newly opened as a contemporary art space, operated by the Contemporary Art Centre in Vilnius.
+The 15th iteration of the Baltic Triennial, curated by Tom Engels and Maya Tounta will be exhibited at the soon-to-be-reopened Contemporary Art Centre in Vilnius.

 Anu Põder: Space for My Body